 1. Requesting a Certificate

 Upon completing the requirements of the Demographic Methods Graduate Certificate, students are responsible for submitting a written list of courses indicating which apply toward each respective degree or certificate code [i.e., degree program(s) and Graduate Certificate program(s)].
 This list must demonstrate that no credits fulfilling the Demographic Methods Graduate Certificate are used to fulfill the credit requirements of another graduate certificate.
 The list must also show that no more than 6 credits overlap with electives in a degree-granting program, and no required courses in either the certificate program or the degree-granting program overlap with courses used to fulfill credits in another unit.
 The list must be approved by all programs and signed by administrators of the other units.
 The Graduate School may audit this list.
-Students must also submit a form that will be downloadable here in the near future.
-CSDE also requires that students submit their transcripts with the relevant courses highlighted.
+A template for the list will be downloadable in the near future.
+Students must also submit a transcript with the required and elective courses highlighted.

 These materials documenting the completion of the requirements may be submitted anytime but will be reviewed mid-quarter.
 The Graduate School and the Registrar’s office generally process certificates at the end of each quarter.